 Julian Rachlin’s recordings for Sony Classical, Warner Classics and Deutsche Grammophon have all been met with great acclaim.

 Born in Lithuania in 1974, Julian immigrated to Vienna in 1978.
 He studied with the eminent pedagogue Boris Kuschnir at the Vienna Conservatory and took private lessons with Pinchas Zukerman.
 He gained international acclaim overnight in 1988 by winning the "Young Musician of the Year" Award at the Eurovision Competition in Amsterdam.
 He then became the youngest soloist ever to play with the Vienna Philharmonic, making his debut under Riccardo Muti.

 Since September 1999, Julian Rachlin has been on the faculty at the Konservatorium Wien University.

 Julian Rachlin plays the 1704 "ex Liebig" Stradivari, on loan to him courtesy of the Dkfm.
 Angelika Prokopp Privatstiftung.
-He also plays the 1786 viola by Nicola Bergonzi on loan to him, courtesy of Dmitry Gindin, London.
+He also plays the 1757 Viola by Giovanni Battista Guadagnini on loan to him, courtesy of the del Gesù Foundation, Liechtenstein.